How Retained Primitive Reflexes are Holding My Child Back in Learning and Motor Development

 If you suspect your child has one or more retained Primitive Reflexes, there is a way to test your child and help integrate the reflexes with a few simple exercises you can do right in your living room.

-Remember, even if your child is already seeing an Occupational Therapist or Behavioral Therapist, there still isn’t enough time in each one of their sessions to cover all they need to do for Primitive Reflexes.
+Remember, even if your child has already seeing an Occupational Therapist or Behavioral Therapist, there still isn’t enough time in each one of their sessions to cover all they need to do for Primitive Reflexes.
 Therapists need your help!
-Kids should be working on these reflexes 3 to 5 times a week, but most children only see a therapist 1 to 2 times a week.
-It’s only when we had the help and support of parents at home that we finally began to see huge strides in our students’ learning development.
+Kids may only see a therapist 1 to 2 times a week, which is usually not enough time to help your child or see greater progress.
+When therapists have the help and support of parents at home you can begin to see huge strides in the student’s learning development.

 Retained Primitive Reflex e-Course